cglondon71/elassandra/docs/elassandra/source/mapping.rst

 --------------------------------

 Nested document can be mapped to `User Defined Type <https://docs.datastax.com/en/cql/3.1/cql/cql_using/cqlUseUDT.html>`_ or to CQL `map <http://docs.datastax.com/en/cql/3.1/cql/cql_using/use_map_t.html#toc_pane>`_ having a *text* key.
-In the following example, the cassandra map is automatically mapped with ``cql_mandatory:true``, so a partial CQL update cause a read of the whole map to re-index a document in the elasticsearch index.
+In the following example, the Cassandra map is automatically mapped with ``cql_mandatory:true``, so a partial CQL update causes a read of the whole map to re-index a document in the Elasticsearch index.

 .. code::